-- 1. Do not be in a hurry to hire the first contractor or vender.
+- Do not be in a hurry to hire the first contractor or vendor.
 Obtain two or three bids on the work to be performed.

-- 4. Is he licensed by the county, state?
-Listed in the Consumer Affairs Registry?
+- Is the contractor licensed by the county, state?
+Listed in the Consumer Affairs Register?

-- e.
-Job should be spelled out in phase order from start to finish with completion date.
+- Job should be spelled out in phase order from start to finish with completion date.

-- h.
-They should list all warranties and guarantees by contractors and on each item purchased.
+- They should list all warranties and guarantees by contractors and on each item purchased.